Sigmmma/c20/src/content/h3/guides/shaders/pbr-shader/readme.md

 # Step 4: Converting a Normal Map

-Make sure to identify what type of Normal map you have.
+Make sure to identify what type of Normal map you have ([click here to learn more](https://www.texturecan.com/post/3/DirectX-vs-OpenGL-Normal-Map/)).
 Halo 3 uses DirectX normals and those do not need to be converted to work with the engine.
 Simply save the normal as a .TIF in your asset's bitmaps folder and you will be good to go.

 However, if you have an OpenGL normal map, you will need to do the following: